Payal262/-trader-sentiment-analysis/README.md

 ## 👩‍💻 Author
 Payal Tamboli

+---

-## 📌 Objective
+## 📌 Project Overview
-Analyze how Bitcoin market sentiment (Fear/Greed) impacts trader behavior and performance using Hyperliquid trading data.
+This project analyzes how Bitcoin market sentiment (Fear vs Greed) impacts trader behavior and performance using historical trading data from Hyperliquid.

+The goal is to identify patterns in trading activity and generate actionable insights that can help improve trading strategies under different market conditions.

 ---